How to Communicate Mental Health to Your Employees

 Because of ADA protections, you also cannot discriminate against or punish an employee who needs an accommodation for mental health issues—the same way you cannot, for example, take similar action against a worker for having cancer.
 Under the FMLA, meanwhile, employees can take intermittent leave to get the mental healthcare they need.

-Due to emergency legislation passed to help with the COVID-19 crisis, employees may be eligible for pay while caring for their own children.
+Due to emergency legislation passed in response to the crisis, employees may be eligible for pay while caring for their own children.
 While childcare isn't directly related to mental health, it can cause substantial stress, and financial assistance may be necessary to support an employee.

 It's essential to know of any federal, state, and local laws that apply to your business.
 If you're unsure, check with your employment law attorney.